 One of my friends said that canyoning “changed her life” and after doing it, I understand what she meant.
 The best thing about the adventure activities in Costa Rica is that they break down barriers and make you feel free, almost invincible!

-Some other places that offer canyoning tours are Monteverde, Jaco and Turrialba but the one in Arenal is the most popular for good reason as it has the tallest waterfalls!
+Some other places that offer canyoning tours are Monteverde, Jaco and Turrialba.
+However, Arenal is the most popular as it has the tallest waterfalls!

 Read about our experience canyoning in Arenal.
 We also have a partnership with Jacamar Naturalist Tours to give 10% off the Pure Trek canyoning in Arenal!

 If you love outdoor adventure, then you must go white water rafting.
 White water rafting is an excellent way to experience the beauty of Costa Rica as you paddle down roaring rivers surrounded by luscious flora and fauna.

 There are many rivers for rafting Class I to Class V rapids so depending on how much you want to paddle that day, you can opt for a leisurely or action packed rafting day.
 Prepare to twist, turn and get wet but most of all, have one of the most exciting days of your trip!

 Some popular rivers are Pacuare, considered one of the best for white water rafting in the world, Balsa, Sarapiqui and Savegre.

 We have a partnership with Rios Tropicales to give $10 discounts to our readers!

 For those visiting the coast, boating is a must do.
 There are many fabulous spots on the Pacific and Caribbean side to beach hop, snorkel or just sit back for the ride.
 You can also see marine wildlife such as humpback whales, dolphins and fish.